Views:

 An increase to your pension is payable if you’re over age 55 or are receiving:

-Visit the GOV.UK website for information on the yearly increases.
+Visit the GOV.UK website for information on the yearly increases

-Pension increases will be applied on the first Monday on or after 6 April each year.
+Pensions increase (PI) will be applied on the first Monday on or after 6 April each year.

 If your pension started part way through the year, you may receive a lower percentage increase for the first year.